Skip to content

 1. Navigate to the Gallery Cards tab.

-2. Select the desired card to be deleted and click on the Trash Can icon next to the card.
+2. Select the card you want to delete and click the Trash Can icon next to the card.

 To search for a specific card, follow these steps: